fledge-iot/fledge/docs/rest_api_guide/02_RESTauthentication.rst

       "admin": true
     }

-Subsequenct calls should carry an HTTP header with the authorization token given in this response.
+Subsequent calls should carry an HTTP header with the authorization token given in this response.

 .. code-block:: console